3 Idiots: Sequel

 In June 2018, Hirani was asked a question while promoting his upcoming film Sanju and he was quoted as saying, "I definitely want to make a sequel to 3 Idiots, but it’s still in the initial stage and we will take a fair amount of time to develop the script".

-The report also said that Hirani will begin shooting for the Munna Bhai sequel with Sanjay Dutt.
-Work on 3 Idiots will begin only after Hirani is done with Munna Bhai 3.
+Chopra confirmed in late 2024 that he is working on screenplays for two sequels: Munna Bhai III and 3 Idiots II.